This post may contain affiliate links. For more information, please see our affiliate policy.

 - Oil or butter: Roasting in fat is optional for plain hazelnuts and helpful when you want to add spices and seasonings.

-- Stove-top method: In a medium skillet over medium heat, toast the hazelnuts until golden brown and fragrant, about 5-10 minutes, stirring the nuts occasionally.
+- Toast until golden brown and fragrant, about 5-10 minutes, stirring the nuts occasionally.

-- To remove their skins: Place on a clean kitchen towel, cover, and let steam for 1 minute.
+- Place on a clean kitchen towel, cover, and let steam for 1 minute.

 - Rub off skins: Using the towel, gently rub the hazelnuts to release their skins.